 President of Four Sigma Corporation, which is engaged in the development and use of algorithmic trading methods for financial markets.
-He previously served as President and Chief Executive Officer of The Analytic Sciences Corporation (TASC), which he co-founded in 1966.
-He holds a patent in the area of medical instrumentation and is the editor and coauthor of Applied Optimal Estimation (21st edition, 2009).
-He has served on the Board of Directors of the Massachusetts Port Authority and the Massachusetts Board of Regents of Higher Education.
-He is currently a Life Member Emeritus of the MIT Corporation, member if the visiting committees for several departments at MIT, and member of the Lincoln Laboratory Advisory Board.
-He is a Distinguished Trustee of the Dana Farber Cancer Institute.
-He is a Fellow of the Institute of Electrical & Electronics Engineers (IEEE), a Fellow of the American Institute of Aeronautics & Astronautics (AIAA), and a Member of the National Academy of Engineering.
-He was elected a Fellow of the American Academy of Arts and Sciences in 2000 and serves as a member of the Academy's Trust and Chair of the Investment Committee.
+He served as President and Chief Executive Officer of The Analytic Sciences Corporation (TASC), which he co-founded in 1966.
+He held a patent in the area of medical instrumentation and was the editor and coauthor of Applied Optimal Estimation (21st edition, 2009).
+He served on the Board of Directors of the Massachusetts Port Authority and the Massachusetts Board of Regents of Higher Education.
+He was a Life Member Emeritus of the MIT Corporation, member of the visiting committees for several departments at MIT, and member of the Lincoln Laboratory Advisory Board.
+He was a Distinguished Trustee of the Dana Farber Cancer Institute.
+He was a Fellow of the Institute of Electrical & Electronics Engineers (IEEE), a Fellow of the American Institute of Aeronautics & Astronautics (AIAA), and a Member of the National Academy of Engineering.
+He was elected a Fellow of the American Academy of Arts and Sciences in 2000 and served as a member of the Academy's Trust and Chair of the Investment Committee.